Schelbert197/Frontier_toolbox_ROS2/README.md

 # Frontier_toolbox_ROS2
-These packages are created to study various exploration algorithms using Nav2 and slam_toolbox with both a narrowed FOV and full FOV lidar.
-These packages should allow the user to quickly and easily bring up an exploration robot in a simulated or real environment using the provided nodes and libraries in this repository.
+These packages are created to be an easy-to-use platform to rapidly prototype frontier exploration algorithms on a robot in various environments with both full and limited field of view sensor data.
+Through this package, users should be able to easily leverage the provided libraries to generate, cluster, and evaluate frontiers or integrate the provided component functions into their own novel approaches.

 ![Example_pic1](frontier_exp_cpp/images/frontier_demo.gif)![Example_pic2](frontier_exp_cpp/images/frontier_demo2.gif)